PDH Main Page

 Back to Civil Defense Museum Main

 Here is what's left of the junk in McKinney after 2 months of digging and sorting.
 I spent about 50 to 60 hours total digging through the pile of stuff.
 I arranged what was left so the Job Corps folks would have an easier job of cleaning out the building.
-This picture was taken looking in from the entry door towards the south side of the building.
-A year or so later all the old buildings were torn down.
+The above left picture was taken looking in from the entry door towards the south side of the building.
+A year or so later all the old buildings were torn down at this site including this shed.
 I doubt if this stuff was ever cleaned out.
 The building was probably bulldozed with everything inside.

 The oxygen and nitrous tanks for the anesthesia machines were still there at the time I cleaned the McKinney stuff out.
 I tried a few of them and they were empty though all were in good condition as far as I could see.
 All of the tanks had these "Civil Defense" labels cast into the top of the tank.
 The right photo above is one of the oxygen tanks.

-At left above is an old photo of a surgical station for a Model 62 PDH.
+The above left photo shows a surgical station setup for a Model 62 PDH.
 At the right in the photo is a Foregger anesthesia machine with a nitrous and oxygen tank hooked up.
 The right photo above shows the type of anesthesia apparatus used with the earlier Model 53-57 PDHs.
 It looks very similar to the later unit but it uses the smaller oxygen and nitrous tanks.
 The McKinney PDH had very few remaining surgical station pieces remaining.
 The PDH stock in Gainesville Texas still had surgical tables, lamps, anesthesia apparatus and some other items.
 These were salvaged by the Nimitz Museum in Fredericksburg Texas for their field hospital display.
 See photos below.